mkner/arduino-device-controller-design/WK 2/switch_pullup/readme.md

-simple code to test tact switch operation and noise reduction with a pullup resistor external and also with arduino builtin pullup
+Simple code to test tact switch operation and noise reduction with an external pullup resistor and also with Arduino builtin pullup